kemitchell/reviewers-edition-upgrade.js/README.md

    argument, while reviewers-edition-upgrade takes the constraint (the current reviewer edition) as its first argument.

-2. node-semver uses different syntax for ranges and versions. reviewers-edition-upgrade uses valid reviewers editions for both arguments.
+2. node-semver uses different syntax for constraints ("ranges") and versions. reviewers-edition-upgrade uses valid reviewers editions for both constraints and versions.

-3. While their syntaxes are similar, the meaning and purpose of semantic versions and reviewers editions are different.
+3. While their syntaxes are similar, the meanings and purposes of semantic versions and reviewers editions are different.

 [node-semver]: https://www.npmjs.com/package/semver